appfirst/statsd_clients/node.js/README.md

 - Metrics are aggregated over 20-second periods before being transmitted to an endpoint in order to minimize overhead and size of data in uploads.
 - Data is sent to the local collector via AFTransport (POSIX message queue) instead of over UDP.

+If you are looking for an Etsy-standard UDP client, we recommend [this client](https://github.com/sivy/node-statsd).

 Installation
 ------------
 Using npm: